-Windows 10 shortcut keys (An ultimate guide to Windows Users)
+Windows 10 shortcut keys (An ultimate guide for Windows Users)

-Windows 10 shortcut keys: In this article, I am going to list some of the most popular Windows 10 (or some other lower versions of Windows) shortcut keys, which you must learn to make your work easier and to be more productive while using Windows 10.
+Windows 10 shortcut keys: In this article, I am going to share some of the most popular Windows 10 (or some other lower versions of Windows) shortcut keys, which you must learn to make your work easier and to be more productive while using Windows 10.

 What are the shortcut keys?